What is an autonomous system? What are ASNs?

 ASNs are assigned by the Internet Assigned Numbers Authority (IANA) through regional organizations known as Regional Internet Registries (RIRs).

 At IPLocate, we understand the importance of detailed network data.
-Our API not only provides geolocation information but also offers comprehensive ASN data—including the ASN itself, the associated IP range, network name, and more.
+Our API provides comprehensive Autonomous System data — including the ASN itself, the associated IP range, network name, operator, domain name, and more.

 For instance, using the IPLocate API, you can easily look up ASN details for a given IP address.
 Here’s a quick example using curl: